 My poor mother.
 She had no idea what she was getting when I popped out.

-We shared a laugh; mine was directly at her denial (lovingly), and hers was nervous, and self-assuring.
-It was at that moment when I realized – my mom may never accept the truth about her daughter, and I was okay with that.
-We can’t be responsible for anybody’s thoughts or reactions (or happiness) but our own.
+We shared a laugh.
+Mine was directly at her denial (lovingly), and hers was nervous and self-assuring.
+It was at that exact moment when I realized – my mom may never accept the truth about her youngest daughter, and I needed to be okay with it.

 Here’s the part where you tell me: Do you have any secrets you kept (or are still keeping) from your mom?

 My oh my, how this hit home.
 When I finally realized that getting healthy meant, to some degree, being honest with certain people, I cringed at the thought of having to share with my mother that I had been an anorexic, bulimic, abusive relationship-ridden, meth addicted escort.
 I had to learn that owning my own stuff meant letting my mom own hers … and giving my mother back the responsibility to feel and deal with her own feelings was important.
-I also had to learn that my mother was not safe and didn’t need to know everything … What freedom there was in that
+I also had to learn that my mother was not safe and didn’t need to know everything … What freedom there was in that 🙂

 So amazed, proud of, and inspired by you.
 That is awesome.
 Thanks for commenting your Truth. xxoo